NSO-developer/xran-demo/restconfexample.md

 ## Use RESTCONF to add the new user to the xran-usermgmt.yang list

-We can now use the RESCONF PATCH method to add the newly defined user to the configuration and we can confirm the addition by getting the latest configuration
+We can now use the RESCONF PATCH method to add the newly defined user to the configuration and we can confirm the addition by getting the latest configuration back from NSO

 ``` python
 # now use restconf to update NSO